 These apps are developed by a third party and are not developed or supported by Griffith University.
 If you choose to use these apps, you do so at your own risk and you must be aware of how the synchronisation works.

 These tools offer bidirectional file synchronising.
 This means that the files in different places (i.e. on the Griffith Uni systems and on your desktop machine or mobile device) remain the same:

 The system offers some ability for you to restore files that you have deleted within a certain time period (30 days), however you and your collaborators should be very careful when using the synchronisation apps to ensure that data is also backed up somewhere else and that extreme care is taken when deleting folders and files.

 This service is designed to support active research projects in which data is being generated and changed frequently.
 Once a project is complete, you should consider moving your working data to Griffith's Archive Storage and depositing final state data into a subject or institutional repository.

 Contact us if you would like to discuss moving your data at the end of a research project.

 You should ensure that another active Griffith account holder has the ability to control access to your data before you leave Griffith.

-Data without a Griffith owner may be archived by INS after a set time period, in consultation with the Head of School/Centre Director of the responsible group.
+Data without a Griffith owner may be archived by ODS after a set time period, in consultation with the Head of School/Centre Director of the responsible group.